-The discussion of our business and operations should be read together with the risk factors contained in Item 1A of our Annual Report on Torm 10-K for the fiscal year ended December 31, 2019 ("Annual Report"), filed with the Securities and Exchange Commission, which describe various risks and uncertainties to which we are or may become subject.
+The discussion of our business and operations should be read together with the risk factors contained in Item 1A of our Annual Report of Torm 10-K for the fiscal year ended December 31, 2019 ("Annual Report"), filed with the Securities and Exchange Commission, which describe various risks and uncertainties to which we are or may become subject.
 The following should be read in conjunction with, and supplements and amends, the risks and uncertainties that have the potential to affect our business, financial condition, results of operations, cash flows, strategies or prospects in a material and adverse manner.

-The effects of the outbreak of the novel coronavirus ("COVID-19") has disrupted the operations of our franchisees, property owners and us, which has had and is expected to continue to have a negative adverse effect on our business, financial condition, results of operations and stock price.
+The effects of the outbreak of the novel coronavirus ("COVID-19") have disrupted the operations of our franchisees, property owners and us, which have had and are expected to continue to have a negative adverse effect on our business, financial condition, results of operations and stock price.

 In December 2019, COVID-19 was identified in Wuhan, China, in March 2020, it was recognized as a pandemic by the World Health Organization and, subsequently, the President of the United States declared a National Emergency throughout the United States attributable to the COVID-19 pandemic and State and local governments proceeded to implement shelter-in-place orders and other restrictions to contain the spread of COVID-19 that currently remain in place.
-The COVID-19 pandemic is having an unprecedented impact on the global economy and the hospitality industry due to these travel restrictions, resulting in cancelled and reduced travel and complete and partial suspensions of hotel operations and hotel closures for an indefinite period, including ongoing disruptions to the operations of our franchisees, property owners and us, all of which has had, and is expected to continue to have, a negative adverse effect on our business, financial condition, including cash flow and liquidity, results of operations, outlook, plans, growth and stock price.
+COVID-19 continues to have an unprecedented impact on the global economy and the hospitality industry due to these travel restrictions, resulting in cancelled and reduced travel and complete and partial suspensions of hotel operations and hotel closures for an indefinite period, including ongoing disruptions to the operations of our franchisees, property owners and us, all of which has had, and is expected to continue to have, a negative adverse effect on our business, financial condition, including cash flow and liquidity, results of operations, outlook, plans, growth and stock price.
+While many states have begun phased re-openings, several states that began phased re-openings have re-implemented restrictions in response to a surge in COVID-19 cases.
+We expect that RevPAR declines may continue for some time.